CONVEX

 Loss Given Default (LGD) is one of the three core parameters in credit risk modeling, alongside Probability of Default (PD) and Exposure at Default (EAD).
 It represents the fraction of a credit exposure that will not be recovered if a counterparty defaults, expressed as a percentage.
 Mathematically: LGD = 1 − Recovery Rate.
 If a bondholder recovers 40 cents on the dollar after a default, the LGD is 60%.

 LGD is determined by the seniority of the debt claim, the quality and liquidity of collateral, the jurisdiction's insolvency framework, and prevailing economic conditions at the time of default.
 Senior secured debt in the US has historically averaged LGDs of 20–35%, while unsecured subordinated bonds can see LGDs exceeding 80%.
+Crucially, LGD is not a static input, it is a distribution, not a point estimate, and that distribution widens dramatically during systemic stress when correlated defaults overwhelm restructuring capacity simultaneously.

 Why It Matters for Traders